chrisdengel/project/README.md

 	The main focus of my project was to create a parallax effect using CSS.

-	The JavaScript portion of my project is a contact button located on the Contact Us page.
+	The JavaScript portion of my project is a contact button which displays contact information.

 	The responsiveness is a simple switch from column to row on my links 769-801px